caraya/personal-blog/content/blog/eleventy-is-land-and-island-architecture.md

 Using islands directly correlates to better performance scores, specifically targeting the metrics that search engines prioritize.

 Total Blocking Time (TBT)
 : In traditional hydration, the main thread is "blocked" while the browser parses and executes a large bundle.
-By using on:idle or on:visible, we break up these tasks into smaller chunks, allowing the browser to remain responsive to user scrolls and clicks.
+By using `on:idle` or `on:visible`, we break up these tasks into smaller chunks, allowing the browser to remain responsive to user scrolls and clicks.

 Interaction to Next Paint (INP)
 : If a user tries to interact with a page while a massive script is hydrating, the browser will feel sluggish.
 Islands ensure that interactivity is localized.
 A script for a relative date won't interfere with the interactivity of a search bar at the top of the page.